Raleigh Convention Center with Rooftop Solar

 Since 2007, the City of Raleigh has had a policy that new municipal buildings over 10,000 square feet be certified at least at LEED Silver levels.
 LEED is an internationally recognized certification system for energy efficiency and environmental design.
 The City will also seek LEED Gold or Platinum Certifications where practical and when funding is available.

 We are also prioritizing energy efficiency improvements to existing City buildings.
-Construction and additions of less thank 10,000 square feet will not necessarily seek LEED Certification, but will be designed to those same standards for energy efficiency.
+Construction and additions of less than 10,000 square feet will not necessarily seek LEED Certification but will be designed to those same standards for energy efficiency.

 Renewable Energy